Hov Church: History

 In 1820, the church received a new roof and tower and the exterior was painted red.
 The building was well maintained for many years, but on 30 January 1849 it was severely damaged by strong, winter winds.
 Repairs were done, but they only temporarily fixed some of the issues.
 The need for a new church was apparent, but due to disputes over land and designs, it took quite some time to build a new church.
 In 1855, the bishop looked over several plans, but disliked them all so nothing was done.
 On 25 February 1859, the main building of the rectory burned down, killing one of the church workers.
 In 1863, the old church was finally torn down and work began on the new church.
 The new church was to be built on the outside of the cemetery fence, about 30 m to the southwest of the old church site.
-Work on the new church took place from 1863-1864.
+Work on the new church took place from 1863 to 1864.
 The new building was an elongated timber building with an octagonal ground floor, a sacristy in the east and a church porch in the west.
 The new church was designed by the architect Peter Høier Holtermann and the lead builder was Jørgen Larsen Torskeløkken.
 The church was consecrated on 24 May 1864.
 This new building was hit by several very strong wind storms again on 20 January 1884 and again on 22 February 1884 which severely damaged the structure.
 It became a local joke to knock on the church doors before entering to see if the church would fall down due to the wind damage.
 The attic of the rectory was set up as a meeting room as the church was too fragile to be used.
 In 1884, the church was torn down and work began on a new church on the same site.
 The new building was a timber-framed long church design that was completed in 1887.
 It was designed by Jacob Wilhelm Nordan and the lead builder was Christian Hovde.
 The new church was consecrated on 15 July 1887.
 In 1953, a basement was excavated under the church and it was set up with a mortuary and bathrooms.